slimslenderslacks/image-watcher/README.md

 ## Using Mui Material components

-They're just regular components so we use the standard pattern.
+They're just regular components so we use the standard reagent pattern.

 ```clojure
 (defn view []